-As mentioned above, the participation exemption is also applicable to profit rights and hybrid loans held in combination with a qualifying participation.
-Loans will be treated as hybrid loans if on the hybrid loan will not be deductible for corporation income tax purposes and, in principle, will be subject to a 15% dividend withholding tax.
+If a loan qualifies as a hybrid loan, the loan will be regarded as capital for corporation income tax and dividend withholding tax purposes.
+Consequently, interest paid on the hybrid loan will not be deductible for corporation income tax purposes and, in principle, will be subject to a 15% dividend withholding tax.
 On the other hand, the interest and principal paid on a hybrid loan will be exempt from Dutch corporation income tax and Dutch dividend withholding tax in the hands of a Dutch-resident lender if this lender owns a qualifying participation in the borrower or if the borrower qualifies as a related entity of the lender.
-See In General, above.
+See In General under Participation Exemption above.